 The STE specification is maintained by the ASD STEMG consisting of representatives from ASD member countries and non-ASD member countries.
 The STEMG was originally formed in 1983 as a working group to develop AECMA Simplified English and subsequently, in 2004, when ASD was created, the group changed its name to the STEMG.

-The STEMG reports to the ASD Product Services Specification Group (PSSG) which in turn reports to the ASD Services Commission.
+The STEMG reports to the ASD Product Support Specification Group (PSSG) which in turn reports to the ASD Services Commission (SVC).

 ASD SIMPLIFIED TECHNICAL ENGLISH